jajtic/songRecognitionDisplay/README.md

 2. Connect the phone to the computer as a microphone using Bluetooth (you can use WO Mic)
 3. Run main.py
 4. Run display.py:
-   - you can edit the padding on line 55 if needed
+   - you can edit the padding on line 55 if needed, but it should automatically center
    - you can change which display is used on line 37

 This was an example setup.
 You can obviously use a secondary monitor and a real microphone instead of a phone.